Good Morning Brother

 The speakers crackled one last time before turning silent.

 Zorian released a long sigh of irritation and opened his eyes.
 He hated trains.
-The boredom, the heat, and rhythmic thumping sounds all conspired to make him sleepy, but every time he finally drifted off to sleep he was rudely awoken by the station announcer.
+The boredom, the heat, and the rhythmic thumping sounds all conspired to make him sleepy, but every time he finally drifted off to sleep he was rudely awoken by the station announcer.
 That this was the very purpose of that announcer – to wake up passengers who would sleep through their destination – was not lost on Zorian, but it was no less annoying because of it.

 He looked through the window, only to see a train station like any other.
-In fact, it was completely identical to the previous 5, down to the blue outline on the big white tablet saying 'Korsa'.
+In fact, it was completely identical to the previous five, down to the blue outline on the big white tablet saying 'Korsa'.
 Apparently the station builders were working off some kind of template these days.
 Looking at the station platform they were stopping at, he could see a large crowd of people waiting to get on the train.
-Korsa was a major trading hub, and a lot of newly-minted merchant families lived here, sending their children to Cyoria's prestigious academy to become mages and mingle among children of other influential people.
-Zorian found himself wishing that none of his fellow students join him in his compartment, but he knew it was an idle dream – there was too many of them and his compartment was completely empty aside from him.
+Korsa was a major trading hub, and a lot of newly minted merchant families lived here, sending their children to Cyoria's prestigious academy to become mages and mingle among children of other influential people.
+Zorian found himself wishing that none of his fellow students join him in his compartment, but he knew it was an idle dream – there were too many of them and his compartment was completely empty aside from him.
 He did all he could to make himself comfortable in his seat and closed his eyes again.

 The first person to join him in his compartment was a chubby, glasses-wearing girl in a green turtleneck.
 She gave him a cursory glance and started reading a book in silence.
 Zorian would have been ecstatic with such an agreeable traveling companion, but soon enough a group of four other girls came in and took the remaining four seats for themselves.
-The four newcomers were very loud and prone to giggling fits, and Zorian was sorely tempted to get up and find himself a new compartment to occupy.
+The newcomers were very loud and prone to giggling fits, and Zorian was sorely tempted to get up and find himself a new compartment to occupy.
 He spent the rest of the trip alternating between looking through the window at the endless fields they were passing and exchanging annoyed glances with the green-turtleneck girl, who seemed similarly irritated by the other girls' antics.

 He knew they were getting close to Cyoria when he could see trees on the horizon.
 There was only one city on this route that was this close to the great northern forest, and the trains otherwise avoided getting close to so infamous a place.
 Zorian picked up his bag and went to stand by the exit.
 The idea was to be among the first to disembark, and thus avoid the usual crowding that always occurred once they got to Cyoria, but he was too late – there was already a crowd at the exit when he approached.
 He leaned on the nearby window and waited, listening to animated conversation between three first year students beside him, who were talking excitedly amongst themselves about how they were going to start learning magic and whatnot.
-Boy were they going to be disappointed – the first year was all theory, meditation exercises, and learning how to access your mana consistently.
+Boy, were they going to be disappointed – the first year was all theory, meditation exercises, and learning how to access your mana consistently.

-"Hey you!
-You're one of the upperclassmen aren't you?"
+"Hey, you!
+You're one of the upperclassmen, aren't you?"